broswen/tqs/README.md

 - Filtering messages on message attributes
 - Acknowledgement and visibility timeouts
 - k8s and Helm chart for easy deployment
+- React SPA for API demo in `/frontend` folder

 ## Usage
 Send a `POST` request to the `/message` endpoint to publish a message to a specific `topic`.